Methadone Clinic Anderson, IN

 St Vincent Anderson Regional Hospital Anderson Center

-St Vincent Anderson Regional Hospital Anderson Center is a methadone clinic in Anderson, IN located in Madison County at 2210 Jackson Street, 46016 zip code area that also includes suboxone treatment services.
-St Vincent Anderson Regional Hospital Anderson Center provides buprenorphine maintenance, methadone/buprenorphine for pain management and suboxone prescription.
-In addition, St Vincent Anderson Regional Hospital Anderson Center offers mental health services, mentoring/peer support and housing services.
-St Vincent Anderson Regional Hospital Anderson Center also offers detox service that includes: opioid detox, alcohol detox and methamphetamines detoxification.
+St Vincent Anderson Regional Hospital Anderson Center is a methadone clinic in Anderson, IN situated in Madison County at 2210 Jackson Street, 46016 zip code area that also includes suboxone treatment.
+St Vincent Anderson Regional Hospital Anderson Center provides methadone/buprenorphine for pain management, buprenorphine maintenance and relapse prevention from naltrexone.
+In addition, St Vincent Anderson Regional Hospital Anderson Center provides social skills development, self-help groups and mentoring/peer support.
+St Vincent Anderson Regional Hospital Anderson Center also provides detox service that includes: cocaine detoxification, methamphetamines detoxification and alcohol detox.

 Aspire Indiana Inc Dehaven Outpatient

-Aspire Indiana Inc Dehaven Outpatient is a methadone treatment center in Anderson, Indiana situated at 2020 Brown Street, 46016 zip code.
-Aspire Indiana Inc Dehaven Outpatient provides methadone/buprenorphine for pain management, suboxone prescription and naltrexone administration.
-Also, Aspire Indiana Inc Dehaven Outpatient provides domestic violence services, mentoring/peer support and social skills development.
+Aspire Indiana Inc Dehaven Outpatient is a methadone clinic in Anderson, IN situated at 2020 Brown Street, 46016 zip code.
+Aspire Indiana Inc Dehaven Outpatient provides methadone/buprenorphine for pain management, suboxone prescription and buprenorphine maintenance.
+In addition, Aspire Indiana Inc Dehaven Outpatient provides domestic violence services, early intervention for HIV and mentoring/peer support.

 Community Health Network Crestview Center

 Community Health Network Crestview Center is a methadone clinic in Anderson, IN located at 3125 South Scatterfield Road, Suite 200, 46012 zip code area.
-Community Health Network Crestview Center provides naltrexone administration, relapse prevention from naltrexone and suboxone prescription.
-Also, Community Health Network Crestview Center offers transportation assistance, housing services and mental health services.
-Community Health Network Crestview Center provides opioid treatment for children and adolescents.
+Community Health Network Crestview Center provides relapse prevention from naltrexone, naltrexone administration and suboxone prescription.
+In addition, Community Health Network Crestview Center provides social skills development, mental health services and housing services.
+Community Health Network Crestview Center includes opioid treatment for children and adolescents.

 Aspire Indiana Inc Bolin Building

-Aspire Indiana Inc Bolin Building is a methadone clinic in Anderson, IN situated at 2009 Brown Street, 46016 zip code area.
-Aspire Indiana Inc Bolin Building provides buprenorphine maintenance and suboxone prescription.
-Also, Aspire Indiana Inc Bolin Building offers mentoring/peer support, recovery coaches and mental health services.
+Aspire Indiana Inc Bolin Building is a methadone clinic in Anderson, Indiana situated at 2009 Brown Street, 46016 zip code.
+Aspire Indiana Inc Bolin Building provides suboxone prescription and buprenorphine maintenance.
+In addition, Aspire Indiana Inc Bolin Building provides recovery coaches, housing services and early intervention for HIV.

 Call (866) 434-2077 for 24/7 help with treatment.